Is the Dominican Republic safe for travelers in 2022?

 Both of these companies have comprehensive brochures available in their stations, listing destinations, and departure times.

-If you were wondering if there’s Uber in the Dominican Republic you can use the app in Santo Domingo, Santiago, and Puerto Plata.
+If you were wondering if there’s Uber in the Dominican Republic you can use the app in Santo Domingo, Puerto Plata and Santiago.

 You also find that Cabify operates in Santo Domingo.
 You can use these rideshare apps freely just as you would in any other country.